ZhianMai/Design-Pattern-in-Java/README.md

 #### 1.1.3 Builder with Many Required Fields  :link:[link](src/johnston/design_pattern/creation/builder/RequiredFieldPersonBuilder.java)

-If the main class has many required field, and placing all required fields into the builder class constructor, then this will recur the constructor parameter overwhelming problem.
+Suppose the main class has many required field, and someone places all required fields into the builder class constructor, then this will recur the constructor parameter overwhelming problem.

-This can apply scoped interface in the builder class to guild the user to fill in the required field part by part.
-Once call begin(), the user has to follow the sequential methods to fill out all required field before calling build(). in The scoped-interface is in package "required_field_interface".
+This can apply scoped interface in the builder class to guide the user to fill in the required fields part by part.
+Once call begin(), the user has to follow the sequential methods to fill out all required fields before calling build().
+The scoped-interface is in package "required_field_interface".

 <b>Usage:</b>